-The current Chief Officer Structure chart is shown at the following link.
+The current Chief Officer Structure chart is shown on the Council website.
 Any changes to the Chief Officer structure are approved by the Appointments Panel.

 Remuneration for the Chief Executive

 A review of pay for the post of Chief Executive was undertaken in 2006 and was included in the review of all Chief Officer remuneration in 2009, with advice from an independent advisor.